Isaac-Subirana/nebula/README_ENGLISH.md

         BASE_FEATURE(kPrerenderFallbackToPreconnect, base::FEATURE_DISABLED_BY_DEFAULT);
         ```

-5. Desactivar el _prefetch proxy_ de Chromium (el component que duu a terme la preconnexió).
+5. Deactivate Chromium's _prefetch proxy_ (the component which performs the preconnection).

     * **File to modify: `content/public/common/content_features.cc`**
     * **Code to modify:**